Approximating Sparse Graphs: The Random Overlapping Communities Model: Closed walk counts of ROC graphs

+We compute the expected closed walk counts for ROC graphs, which determine the limit vector each ROC family achieves.
+We use this to prove \Cref{polynomials} which describes the limit vector each ROC family achieves.

-In this section we describe a combinatorial relationship between closed walk counts and simple cycle counts that appears in graphs in which each vertex is in approximately the same number of simple cycles (\Cref{relationship}).
-Throughout this paper, for convenience we refer to a simple $k$-cycle as a $k$-cycle.
-For example, under this convention a $k$-cycle graph has $2k$ $k$-cycles because there are $2k$ distinct closed walks that traverse a $k$-cycle.
+We begin by describing a combinatorial relationship between closed walk counts and simple cycle counts that appears in graphs in which each vertex is in approximately the same number of simple cycles (\Cref{relationship}).